Defending against Jailbreak through Early Exit Generation of Large Language Models: Experiment

 \subsection{Experimental Setup}

-In this experiment, we use the prototype centers of rejected prompts and benign prompts calculated from the toxic-chat training dataset \cite{toxicchat}.
-We then calculate the embedding distance (i.e., cosine similarity) of the targeted prompt to the two prototypes to establish the decision boundary.

-\textbf{Models and Settings.} We conduct our experiment with three LLMs: Vicuna-7b, Llama-2-7b-chat, and Guanaco-7b.
+In this experiment, we use prototype classifiers derived from the toxic-chat training set and compute the embedding distances between target prompts and these prototypes to define the decision boundary. \textbf{Models and Settings.} We conduct our experiment with three LLMs: Vicuna-7b, Llama-2-7b-chat, and Guanaco-7b.
 We use an early layer ratio of $\alpha = 0.75$ for all models.
-The harmfulness score limit is set to $t = 12$ for Vicuna and Guanaco, and $t=11$ for Llama2.

-\textbf{Datasets and Baseline.} We evaluate \Ours{} on ten state-of-the-art attack methods: GCG \cite{GCG}, AutoDAN \cite{liu2024autodangeneratingstealthyjailbreak}, GPTFuzz \cite{yu2024gptfuzzerredteaminglarge}, TAP \cite{mehrotra2024treeattacksjailbreakingblackbox}, Pair \cite{chao2024jailbreakingblackboxlarge}, as well as 5 methods identified in jailbroken \cite{wei2023jailbrokendoesllmsafety}.
-We finf that Llama2 and Vicuna are unable to parse base64 encoding, therefore we select five Competing Objectives attack methods from \citet{wei2023jailbrokendoesllmsafety} (AIM, Wikipedia, Distractor, Refusal Suppress, Distractor and Negated).
-First, 50 harmful questions are randomly selected from \citet{GCG}.
-For each harmful question, two prompts are generated using GCG, GPTFuzz, AutoDAN, Pair, and Tap, and one prompt is constructed using each of the five methods from \citet{wei2023jailbrokendoesllmsafety}.
-This process results in a total of 750 jailbreak prompts.
-We then select three prompt-based defending methods (PPL \cite{jain2023baseline}, ICD \cite{wei2023jailbreak}, and Self-Reminder \cite{self_reminders}) and two decoding-based defending methods (SafeDecoding \cite{xu2024safedecodingdefendingjailbreakattacks} and RA-LLM \cite{cao2024defendingalignmentbreakingattacksrobustly}) as baselines to evaluate these jailbreak prompts.
-To assess the model helpfulness with \Ours{}, we collect 300 benign prompts from \citet{alpaca_eval}.
-For the configurations of the attack method and defense baseline, please refer to Appendix \ref{baselineconf}.
+The harmfulness score limit is set to $t = 12$ for Vicuna and Guanaco, and $t=11$ for Llama2. \textbf{Attack Baseline.} We evaluate \Ours{} on ten state-of-the-art attack methods: GCG \cite{GCG}, AutoDAN \cite{liu2024autodangeneratingstealthyjailbreak}, GPTFuzz \cite{yu2024gptfuzzerredteaminglarge}, TAP \cite{mehrotra2024treeattacksjailbreakingblackbox}, Pair \cite{chao2024jailbreakingblackboxlarge}, as well as 5 methods identified in jailbroken \cite{wei2023jailbrokendoesllmsafety}.
+We select five Competing Objectives attack methods from \cite{wei2023jailbrokendoesllmsafety} (AIM, Wikipedia, Distractor, Refusal Suppress, Distractor and Negated) as they can not parse base64 encoding.
+First, 50 harmful questions are randomly selected from \cite{GCG}.
+For each attack goal, we generate 15 prompts.
+Detailed configuration and dataset construction are listed at Appendix \ref{attackconf}. \textbf{Defend Baseline.} We select three prompt-based defending methods (PPL \cite{jain2023baseline}, ICD \cite{wei2023jailbreak}, and Self-Reminder \cite{self_reminders}) and two decoding-based defending methods (SafeDecoding \cite{xu2024safedecodingdefendingjailbreakattacks} and RA-LLM \cite{cao2024defendingalignmentbreakingattacksrobustly}) as baselines to evaluate these jailbreak prompts.
+To assess the model helpfulness with \Ours{}, we collect 300 benign prompts from \cite{alpaca_eval}.
+For the configurations of the attack method and defense baseline, please refer to Appendix \ref{baselineconf}. \textbf{Evaluation Metric.} We use Attack Success Rate (ASR) and Benign Answering Rate (BAR) as evaluation metrics, following prior work \cite{cao2024defendingalignmentbreakingattacksrobustly}.
+ASR measures the proportion of jailbreak prompts that bypass defenses by eliciting meaningful responses instead of refusals.
+BAR is the proportion of benign inputs that pass the defense filter successfully.
+We also report average ASR Reduction Rate across two models to demonstrate defense generalizability.
+Our goal is to lower ASR while maintaining high BAR to preserve usability.